Greetings from Abingdon!

 “Can we plant more kale?
 We really liked kale chips last year”

 “Ooooo, Broccoli!
 Let’s plant broccoli, and can we make those broccoli morsels again?
 Those were good!”

 “I’m glad we’re planting potatoes, the mashed potatoes we had last year were really yummy.”

 These comments are coming from kids from the Mountain Empire Boys and Girls Club who looked at us last year as if we had two heads when we shared the news about planting a garden together.
 Most of these kids had never eaten fresh vegetables before, but for the past year, we’ve been working with teams of children in an afterschool program twice a week in partnership with a local church.
 To watch a bunch of young tweens stand around a table and ask for more salad, or simply stuff spinach into their mouths “because they’re starving” also makes it worth it.

 But things didn’t grow like last year, from the start, we watched in horror as patches of onion seedlings germinated and then stalled in the flats.
-At first we could tell that watering techniques were being overlooked / mismanaged and our flats took the learning curve damage head on.
-In an attempt to cure the wrong, we transported 45 flats of onions to a local farmer’s greenhouse for better care, but our attempt of rescue failed.
+At first, we could tell that watering techniques were being overlooked/mismanaged and our flats took the learning curve damage head-on.
+In an attempt to cure the wrong, we transported 45 flats of onions to a local farmer’s greenhouse for better care, but our attempt at rescue failed.
 Turns out it wasn’t only a water issue, but a soil quality issue as well.
 The potting soil we used, purchased from Farm Bureau, had a pH of 4.3.
-This proved to be deadly to the onions and to our lettuce, spinach and brassica starts as well.
+This proved to be deadly to the onions and to our lettuce, spinach and brassica start as well.
 Luckily, we ran out of soil and on a hunch, switched brands and sources, planting tomatoes and peppers in a more balanced medium, they thrived as students figured out a better water system.